 How can you inspire your local community to join you?

 Generating lots of support for your campaign can make all the difference to whether you succeed.
 It’s worth thinking about the different things you can do to raise awareness about air pollution and different ways you can help people take action.

-Finding allies for your campaign needs to be a key part of your campaign.
+Finding allies for your campaign needs to be a key part of your thinking.
 You’ll need to find the people or groups in your community who want something done about air pollution.
 Some of them will already know about the problem, but many won’t.

 Use our community mapping tool to do this.

 Air pollution can often affect the people least responsible for creating it.
 It’s worth thinking about how you can both reach out to and work with them, because doing so will only strengthen the social justice element of your campaign.
 It’s also worth remembering that this side of the campaign will require a lot of work – building relationships takes time and effort, especially if it’s with people who you haven’t already worked with.
 But don’t let that put you off as the rewards for this hard work will benefit both the campaign, and your community immensely.